Weekly Roundup for March 20-24, 2017

 Shared Services Highlighted by CIO Council.
 Federal Times reports: “A March 6 report by the federal CIO Council looks at how a government-as-a-platform IT approach leveraging cloud-based and hosted application programming interfaces can reduce duplication and help modernize services across agencies without substantial costs.’

-Customer Service. new report by the Partnership for Public Service highlights the value of improving customer service/citizen experience as a way of improving mission results and reducing costs.
+Customer Service.
+A new report by the Partnership for Public Service highlights the value of improving customer service/citizen experience as a way of improving mission results and reducing costs.

 An Important Budget Footnote.
 Federal News Radio points out a little-noticed one-liner in President Trump’s budget: “To pay for additional defense and homeland security spending for the rest of the year, civilian agencies would see a $18 billion reduction in discretionary spending.”
 This one-liner refers to this fiscal year – the next five months – while the rest of the budget proposal (which is what received nearly all of the press attention) refers to cuts in the next fiscal year.